Agenda-setting theory: Three models of agenda-setting

 The research on the effect of agenda-setting compares the salience of issues in news content with the public perceptions of the most important issue.
 Then it analyses the extent of influence by guidance of the media.
-There are three models proposed by Max McCombs: the "awareness model", the "priorities model" and the "salience model".
+There are three models proposed by Max McCombs: the awareness model, the priorities model and the salience model.
 Most investigations are centered on these three models.

 Awareness model

 The awareness model proposes that an issue is on an individual's agenda because they have seen it in the media.
 If the media does not report on an issue or topic, then it will most likely not be thought about by an individual.
 For example, if the media reports on Topic X, an individual is more likely to be aware of Topic X over Topic Y.

 Priorities model

-The priorities model is a way of looking at the process that explicitly describes where our priorities lie.
-The issues the media prioritizes will likely be prioritized by the individuals as well.
+The priorities model explicitly describes where priorities lie.
+The issues the media prioritizes will likely be prioritized by individuals as well.
 For example, if the media reports on Topic X, an individual will care about Topic X and its updates (even if Topic Y is more pressing, it is not being reported on).